 Continuing along the coastline, set on rocky promontories and quiet coves, the beaches of Tangalle offer swaying palms, expansive swathes of sandy beach and turquoise waters.
 This area is un-touristy, peaceful and quiet, but with far less access to local restaurants and bars.

-Our favourite hotels are: Amanwella, Anantara Peace Haven, Mawella Villa
+Our favourite hotels are: Amanwella, Anantara Peace Haven, The Last House

 North and East Coast Beaches

-If planning on travelling around Sri Lanka between March and September, then the east coast beaches are the best place to go to enjoy the best weather the country has to offer.
+If planning on holidaying in Sri Lanka between March and September, then the east coast beaches are the best place to go to enjoy the best weather the country has to offer.

 Lying close to the town of Trincomalee in the north east of the country, the beaches of Uppuveli and Nilaveli are blissfully unspoilt.
 Palm trees, golden sands, fishing boats and a distinct lack of crowds are what you’ll find here.
 This area is good for diving, snorkelling and whale watching.